Men's Figure Skating Forecast: Chilly With A Chance Of Pooh Rain

 Winnie the Pooh chaos for Yuzuruuuu pic.twitter.com/SnyHM7yc4R— mara | 김종현 우리 MVP (@zhoumara_622) February 16, 2018

 Hanyu's original Winnie the Pooh can't be with him on the ice this time because of Olympic sponsorship rules, Time reports.
 But with fans like these, it's not likely he'll be without his favorite companion for very long.
-Just a few minutes into Saturday morning, Hanyu learned that he came out on top, making him the first man to win consecutive gold medals since American Dick Button in 1952.
+Just a few minutes into Saturday morning, Hanyu learned that he won gold, making him the first male figure skater be a consecutive Olympic champion since American Dick Button in 1952.

+Bravo Hanyu, Records are made to be tie— Dick Button (@PushDicksButton) February 17, 2018